-The current credit breakdown includes: Theory (300), Classroom Presentation and Evaluation (100), Student and clinic application (100), Lesson Plan and development (100).
+Program credit: Theory (300), Classroom Presentation and Evaluation (100), Student and clinic application (75), Lesson Plan and development (75), and Professional Development Flex (75).
 School/class orientation, applied business skills including professionalism, resume and interview preparation, job search skills, and industry/market trends will be integrated through these topics.
 In addition, these topics will include opportunities for students to 'learn as they do'.
 Often, a student will apply specific learned skills on a guest for a fee, as well as performing activities such as organizing and setting up, cleaning, sweeping, restocking inventory, folding towels, etc. The individual is enrolled as a student and will participate in this the curriculum.
 The student is not an employee of the college.